SAP-archive/teched2020-DAT262/exercises/dd2/README.md

-# Deep Dive 2 - Exercise 1 Description
+# Deep Dive 2 - Calling an ABAP function module in SAP S/4HANA from SAP Data Intelligence

 In this exercise, we will create...

-## Exercise 1.1 Sub Exercise 1 Description
+## Deep Dive 2.1 Create a custom ABAP Operator in SAP S/4HANA

 After completing these steps you will have created...